Frequently Asked Questions

 What about students with disabilities and 504 plans?

 - Students with disabilities will receive accommodations and modifications as listed on their IEP.

 - Related services will be provided in a virtual only format through your child's home school.

 - 504 students will receive accommodations and modifications based on their 504 plan.

 - An IEP or 504 meeting will be conducted following the Pupil Progression Plan and as needed.

 Can my child return to their home school and traditional setting?

-How much time should my child spend each day working on his/her schoolwork?
+How much time should my student spend each day working on his/her schoolwork?

 Bossier Parish Virtual Learning Program courses consist of assignments, quizzes, unit tests, and exams.
-Students may be required to come in for certain district and state-mandated testing.
+Students are required to attend district and state-mandated testing.
 In the case of unsatisfactory student progress in the Edgenuity platform, the teacher as well as other members of the Bossier Parish Virtual Learning Program staff will make every attempt to schedule a conference with you and your child to provide assistance either in a face-to-face format or virtually.
-If cases where students do not take advantage of the help offered, we reserve the right to require students to come in for assistance.
+If cases where students do not take advantage of the help offered, we reserve the right to require students to report to the Success Lab for assistance.